Is Cooperation Possible?

 However, an honest assessment may well show that both sides primarily consider human life and the relative death tolls of continued lockdown versus reopening the country.
 On the one hand, reopening the country risks more exposure and more coronavirus cases.
 On the other hand, continued lockdown risks more suicides and more domestic violence.
 The point here isn't to say which is better but simply to show how left and right already share a goal.

-A ceasefire can arise if we acknowledge and truly internalize the fact that particular goals and priorities are already shared with "them" and need only to be made explicit.
+A ceasefire can arise if we acknowledge and truly internalize the fact that "we" already share particular goals and priorities "them," and these only need only to be made explicit.
 Concessions must be made—concessions that, in the short term, will be uncomfortable for people of either side but, in the long term, just might end the war.

 These concessions are not exhaustive, and there are nuances to all sides of these matters—far more than can be even surveyed in these few paragraphs.
 However, if at least some collaborative discourse can make its way back into the public sphere, the respective insights could illuminate and refine each other.